Why Human in the Loop Is Key

 Who Will Be in the Room

-This dinner is reserved for senior company operators, including:
+This dinner is reserved for senior company operators with real responsibility for execution and outcomes, including:

 CEOs